Join Us

 Research Projects for the Spring semester are kicking off now!
 For a list of active projects and to see which are still recruiting take a look at the projects page!

-Projects are filling up and will mostly be getting started the week of January 30th and February 6th.
+Projects are filling up and will mostly be getting started the week of Sept.
+18th.

 The informatics help-desk is a NSF supported service to help solve technical issues and streamline research in materials and chemistry informatics.
 We have experts in data science application to materials and chemistry informatics who would love to help answer any questions you have.
 No question is too basic and we will do our best with really hard questions.
 We are open to everyone!